Hi-Media/reST-test/doc/readguide.rst

 --------------------------
 The following acronyms and abbreviations are used in this guide.

-.. table:: Table 4:Acronyms and Abbreviations
+.. table:: Acronyms and Abbreviations

    =============  =========================================================
    Acronym        Full Name